 - Add the chiltepines and cook over medium heat until the tomatoes are soft.
 About 5 minutes.
 Remove from heat and cool the tomatoes and chiltepines in the water for about 5 minutes.¼ cup dried chiltepines

-- Add the cooled tomatoes, chiltepines and rest of the ingredients in a blender.
+- To a blender, add the cooled tomatoes, chiltepines and rest of the ingredients.
 Puree well for a couple of minutes or until you no longer see chunks.2 garlic cloves, 1 teaspoon dried oregano, 2 Tablespoon apple cider vinegar, black pepper, 1 teaspoon kosher or sea salt, 1 tablespoon white or yellow onion (just a little piece)

 - If the salsa is too dense, add one tablespoon of the cooked water at the time until you reach the desired consistency.